 Teledyne FLIR specializes in drones and cameras equipped with thermal imaging and motion tracking.
 The SkyRanger drone is ideal for search and rescue, allowing for launch within just a few minutes after arriving on the scene with first responders.
 The drone is equipped with both infrared and daylight cameras to detect humans in rough terrain and hidden locations.
 The company also offers hand-held thermal imaging cameras that allow rescue teams to stream photos and videos of a search directly to their command center.

 Location: Hangzhou, Zhejiang

 DEEP Robotics has developed a quadruped called Jueying X20.
 The dog-like robot can traverse rough terrain in extreme weather conditions, thanks to its capabilities like autonomous navigation, ability to climb a 35-degree slope and its 187-pound working load.
 With the ability to carry equipment like oxygen tanks the robot is the ideal assistant in rescue operations.

 Earthquake and Fire Robots

+Rescue robots are often the difference between life and death.
 Response teams are increasingly in agreement.
-Roboticists have developed vine- and snake-like helpers to search through otherwise non-navigable aftermath of earthquakes, as well as more conventionally ambulatory bots like the autonomous Zebro, which work together via a “swarming algorithm.”
+Roboticists have developed vine- and snake-like helpers to search through otherwise non-navigable aftermaths of earthquakes, as well as more conventionally ambulatory bots like the autonomous Zebro, which work together via a “swarming algorithm.”
 Firefighting robots are even more widespread.
 The Tokyo Fire Department, for instance, counts a dozen different types of bots among its ranks.